pramsey/pramsey.github.io/_posts/2016-03-27-parallel-postgis.md

              (cost=0.00..1275.34 rows=69534 width=40)

 So, thus far, parallel query seems to be a wet squib for PostGIS, though I hope with some help from PostgreSQL core we can figure out where the problem lies.

+**UPDATE:** Marking the `geometry_overlaps` function which is bound to the `&&` operator as `PARALLEL SAFE` allows PostgreSQL to generate parallel join plans when the index is in place.

 ## Conclusions